Photo by Natalia Kopkina 2023

 About Katri

-Major part of her body of work has been created abroad, during the past fifteen years especially in Asia, although she increasingly works also in the closer areas.
 Recurring subject matters in Katri’s works are landscape and water, combined with the fleeting moments known from Henri Cartier-Bresson’s concept of the decisive moment.

 Katri’s photographic work consists mostly of analogue black and white photography with a strong emphasis in demanding techniques of fine art darkroom printing.